 \paragraph{Batch Size.}

-We also fix a single submission thread and vary batch size from 1 to 128 while holding block size at 4 MB and placing both source and destination buffers in host memory on NUMA node 0 (Figure~\ref{fig:batch}).
-With four local NICs, the ideal aggregate bandwidth is $4\times 200=800$ Gbps if cross-socket traffic is avoided.
-In this configuration, NIXL uses only a single NIC because 4 MB blocks are too small to trigger its multi-rail mechanism. \projectname, however, approaches the hardware limit as batch size grows, providing between 1.16× and 2.72× higher bandwidth than Mooncake TE and reducing P90 latency by an average of 27.06\%.
-Mooncake TE's randomized selection among tier-1 NICs ignores instantaneous load, so performance is often dictated by the slowest rail, especially at low thread counts—a pathology we have also seen in production. \projectname explicitly accounts for queued bytes and recent completion times, thereby avoiding this ``slowest rail dominates'' behavior.
+We vary the batch size from 1 to 128 using a single submission thread and 4 MB blocks, with source and destination buffers pinned to host memory on NUMA node 0 (Figure~\ref{fig:batch}).
+Given the four local NICs, the aggregate theoretical bandwidth is 800 Gbps.
+In this configuration, NIXL fails to aggregate bandwidth and utilizes only a single NIC because 4 MB blocks fall below its static multi-rail activation threshold.
+In contrast, \projectname approximates the hardware line rate as the batch size increases, delivering $1.16\times$ to $2.72\times$ the bandwidth of Mooncake TE and reducing P90 latency by an average of $27.06\%$.
+While Mooncake TE relies on state-blind randomized selection—frequently bottlenecked by the slowest rail—\projectname explicitly incorporates queued bytes and completion telemetry to mitigate straggler effects.

-Overall, these microbenchmarks show that \projectname exploits multi-rail fabrics more effectively than existing engines across a wide range of block sizes and concurrency levels, and they explain the end-to-end improvements observed in LLM serving and checkpoint update workloads.